neeraj0882/Buildbot/README.md

 # Buildbot
-A slack chat bot to trigger builds and check the status of personalised builds
+An interactive chat bot to trigger builds and check the status of personalised build via slack.